benhatsor/enderdragon/README.md

 Minecraft, Minecraft Gamepedia.
 Inspired by Calada2.

-This project is not affiliated with Minecraft, Mojang AB or Microsoft Corp.
+This project is not affiliated with Mojang AB or Microsoft Corp.